zevlion/zevlion/README.md

 ## Philomathic Techne

-I am a **Philomathic Techne**—a builder driven by the love of learning and the discipline of craft.
-As a software engineering student and financial trader, I engineer high-performance web applications, CLI tools, and microservices.
+I am a builder driven by the love of learning and the discipline of craft.
+As a software engineering student and financial trader, I engineer web applications, CLI tools, and microservices.

 ### Specializations